 One of the most important components of high-performance brake pads is their ability to dissipate heat.
 If the brake pads get too hot, the brakes will fade -- often boiling the hydraulic brake fluid in the process.
 Brake fade occurs when braking components get too hot, resulting in a loss of stopping power.

 Because brake fade is such a concern in racing, most high-performance brakes are ceramic; however, some very high-end race cars are beginning to use materials like carbon fiber.
 Both ceramic and carbon fiber brake pads are lightweight (another concern for performance drivers) and dissipate heat well so they stay strong throughout the race.
 The major downside is their expense.
 As we've already mentioned, ceramic (and carbon fiber) brake pads are very expensive.

 Don't stop now.
-To read more about braking, brake pads and other related topics, follow the links on the next page.
+To read more about braking, brake pads and other related topics, follow the links below.

 - Brakes R Us.
 "Kevlar Brake Pads."
 (Nov.
 5, 2008) http://www.brakesrus.com/kevlar-brake-pads.htm